Justin Wrobleski

-Justin Michael Wrobleski (born July 14, 2000) is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
+Justin Michael Wrobleski (born July 14, 2000), nicknamed "the Shark", is an American professional baseball pitcher for the Los Angeles Dodgers of Major League Baseball (MLB).
 He made his MLB debut in 2024.
+Wrobleski was named to his first All-Star game in 2026.

 Career

 Amateur career

 Wrobleski attended Sequoyah High School in Canton, Georgia.
 He was selected by the Seattle Mariners in the 36th round of the 2018 Major League Baseball draft, but did not sign.
 He started his college baseball career at Clemson University before transferring to State College of Florida, Manatee–Sarasota and then Oklahoma State University.
 In 2019, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.